Suspending your studies or leaving the University

 If you are suspending or withdrawing, book an appointment with the team to talk about your finances and any scholarships you have.

-The Funding Advice team can also help you with any negotiations with the University Finance office and other funding bodies.
+The Money Advice team can also help you with any negotiations with the University Finance office and other funding bodies.

 If the Student Loans Company (SLC) funds your studies